BaisilG/Defender/README.md

 #### Clauses should not allocate

 As obvious as this should seem, it's disturbingly not the case.
 Overwhelmingly guard-clause libraries implement fluent API's which by their very nature allocate.
 If these allocations are already happening anyways, that's fine.
 But adding allocations is unacceptable.
 Even as lightweight as a `ref struct` is, that's still a high performance impact for something as trivial as a guard clause.

+#### Clauses should not get in your way

+Obvious again, right?
+Some guard clause libraries implement their clauses through extension methods.
+The problem with this approach is now intellisense now reports methods you don't care about throughout your entire codebase.